armincosta/CryptoTraderAIHelperTool/README.md

 pip install python-binance
 ```

 2) The python code sofware is located in folder "src" that contains also auxiliary folders needed for execution.
-The scripts must be run from the command shell within the "src" folder.
+The scripts must be run from the a command shell within the "src" folder.

 The auxiliary folders are:
-- logs: contain the log files of the trades)
+- logs: contain the log files of the trades
 - GAINS: contain a "GAINS.csv" file with the listed gains or losses of the trades executed
 - cmds: commands can be executed by creating an empty file in this folder with the named command to be executed (ex. buy, sell, etc..).
 The program will detect these files and act accordingly.